shankar-r10n/spt-aca-hol/README.md

   --query configuration.ingress.fqdn

  ```
-  After the command is executed successfuly, make a note of the App Url that is emitted in output.
+  After the command is executed successfully, make a note of the App Url that is emitted in output.

 **2. Test the _inventoryapi_ Container App**